To keep your integration running smoothly, there are steps you'll need to take to maintain the connection between the CAS API and Slate.

-- Business process changes: Over time, schools may change their business processes for managing the admissions funnel (i.e., recruitment, application, review, decision, matriculation) in pursuit of better outcomes for the institution, staff, and students.
+- Admissions process changes: Over time, schools may change their business processes for managing the admissions funnel (i.e., recruitment, application, review, decision, matriculation) in pursuit of better outcomes for the institution, staff, and students.
 Changes to your business process will likely change how you use Liaison software in managing your admissions funnel.
-For example, you may decide to implement blind review in your faculty review process, in which case you'd need to update your review process configuration to hide the relevant data elements from the relevant reviewers.
+For example, you may decide to change how you import in progress applications (as unsubmitted applications instead of prospects or vice versa).
 Pay attention to admissions business process changes and how they may affect your use of Liaison software.
+Questions to consider:

 - Has your intended use for CAS data in Slate changed?

 - Does that change require you to move applications earlier or later in the admissions funnel?